 Nursing homes provide round-the-clock care and long-term medical treatment.
 Most nursing homes have services and staff to address issues such as nutrition, care planning, recreation, spirituality and medical care.
 Different nursing homes have different staff-to-resident ratios.
 Also, the staff at one nursing home may have more experience or training with dementia than the staff at another.
 Nursing homes are usually licensed by the state and regulated by the federal government.

-Alzheimer special care units [(SCUs) also called memory care units]
+Alzheimer's special care units (SCUs) also called memory care units]

-SCUs are designed to meet the specific needs of individuals with Alzheimer's disease and other dementias.
+SCUs are designed to meet the specific needs of individuals with Alzheimer’s and other dementias.
 SCUs can take many forms and exist within various types of residential care.
 Including assisted living facilities, and they may or may not be locked or secure units.
-Such units most often are cluster settings in which persons with dementia are grouped together on a floor or a unit within a larger residential care facility.
-Some states have legislation requiring nursing homes and assisted living residences to tell exactly what specialized services their SCU provides, including a trained staff, specialized activities, ability of staff to care for residents with behavioral needs.
+Such units most often cluster settings in which persons with dementia are grouped on a floor or a unit within a larger residential care facility.
+Some states have legislation requiring nursing homes and assisted living residences to disclose their fees and list the specialized services their SCU provides, including trained staff, specialized activities and ability of staff to care for residents with behavioral needs.
 Because laws vary, it is important to ask specific questions about what type of care is provided in a SCU to ensure that the level of care is appropriate for the person.

 Continuing care retirement communities (CCRC)

 CCRCs provide different levels of care (independent, assisted living and nursing home) based on individual needs.
 A resident is able to move throughout the different levels of care within the community if his or her needs change.
 Payment for these types of facilities can include an initial entry fee with subsequent monthly fees or payment may be based solely on monthly fees.

 Join our ALZConnected online community and get advice and support from other caregivers facing similar situations.